kabilan1290/astro-blog/src/content/blog/[HeroCTF]-WEB-Challenges-Writeup.md

 ---
 title: 'HeroCTF WEB Challenges Writeup'
-description: 'ctf writeup'
+description: 'CTF writeup'
 pubDate: 'Oct 28 2024'
 heroImage: '/mickey.jpeg'
 ---

-> <h3>Challenge Name </h3>: Jinjatic
+> <h3>Challenge Name :</h3> Jinjatic
-> <h3>Description </h3>: A platform that allows users to render welcome email's template for a given customer, sounds great no ?
+> <h3>Description :</h3> A platform that allows users to render welcome email's template for a given customer, sounds great no ?

 ### Initial analysis:
 - From the challenge name and description, it’s clear where this is heading — SSTI!